BEFH/snakemake-executor-plugin-lsf/docs/further.md

 their corresponding resource flags `mem`/`mem_mb` and `mem_mb_per_cpu` are mutually exclusive, too.
-You can only reserve memory a compute node has to provide or the memory required per CPU (SLURM does not make any distintion between real CPU cores and those provided by hyperthreads).
-The executor will convert the provided options based on cluster config. (not yet implemented)
+You can only reserve memory a compute node has to provide or the memory required per CPU (LSF does not make any distintion between real CPU cores and those provided by hyperthreads).
+The executor will convert the provided options based on cluster config.

 ## Additional custom job configuration